-Meet Inna Krieger, one of our many accomplished research faculty.
-Inna Krieger’s Lab includes research focused on protein structure and function relationship, protein crystallography, drug discovery, mycobacterium tuberculosis (Mtb), central carbon ....
+Meet Tatyana Igumenova, one of our many accomplished research faculty.
+Tatyana Igumenova’s Lab includes research focused on signal transduction, membrane proteins, lipid membranes, lipid-activated kinases, AGC kinases, protein structure and dynamics, protein ....

 Texas A&M AgriLife describes new protein structures to aid rational drug design